poorna-c/Python-General-Scripts/README.md

 #1) Resize Image Maintaining Aspect Ratio

-    -- Issue: If Script return an error try changing the extenction in output filename(.png)
+    -- Issue: If Script return an error try changing the extenstion in output filename(.png)
+#2) Input And Output Devices Using Pyaudio